mdMcAlister/aging_muscle/README.md

 Save your changes.

 **Step 6.** Navigate to your GEMmaker working directory.
-Run GEMmaker with the human indexed genome, new RNAseq experiment list, and reconfigured nextflow.config file.
+Run GEMmaker using this command:
 ```
 nextflow run main.nf -profile standard -with-singularity -with-report -with-timeline
 ```